slightlyoff/history_api/app_history.md

 Although not shown in the above example, the callback could also return a `state` value.

 _TODO: should the callback be able to say "nevermind, I don't care anymore, please don't navigate"?
 We could let the *caller* do that by passing an `AbortSignal` after the callback...
-And the general *app* can do it using `upcomingnavigate`..._
+And the general *app* can do it using `upcomingnavigate`...
+Maybe throwing an exception??_

 In general, the idea of these callback variants is that there are cases where the new URL or state is not determined synchronously, and is a function of the current state of the world at the time the navigation is ready to be performed.